ark1375/K-modem_Optimization/README.md

 3. **Installing JDK**
     -   Head to [Oracles Websit](https://www.oracle.com/java/technologies/javase-downloads.html) and download JDK.

-    -   Run the downloaded file.
-The installation must be prety straight forward.
+    -   Run the installation.
+It must be prety straight forward.
 Just remember the directory that you are installing JDK in.

     -   When the installation is over, follow [these](https://javatutorial.net/set-java-home-windows-10) instructions to add **JAVA_HOME** to your enviroment variables.